sunaycansev/sunaycansev/README.md

 - 🎓 I'm currently a Senior Student at Erciyes University Faculty of Law

-- 💻 I am highly motivated and disciplined self-taught software developer who's trying to learn something new everyday.
+- 💻 I am a highly motivated and disciplined self-taught software developer who's trying to learn something new every day.

 - 🌱 Currently trying to get better at  **Reactjs**